dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-xplat/adding-controller.md

 uid: tutorials/first-mvc-app-xplat/adding-controller
 ---

-# Adding a controller to a ASP.NET COre MVC app with Visual Studio Code
+# Adding a controller to a ASP.NET Core MVC app with Visual Studio Code

 By [Rick Anderson](https://twitter.com/RickAndMSFT)